Connect with others who understand.

 • Seek medical attention if you notice any signs of infection, such as pus, swelling, or fever.

-• If you have diabetes, see your health care provider as soon as you suspect athlete’s foot, even at the first sign of a rash.
+• If you have diabetes, see your healthcare provider as soon as you suspect athlete’s foot, even at the first sign of a rash.

-For eczema, consult your health care provider if:
+For eczema, call your healthcare provider if:

 • You develop eczema symptoms without a prior diagnosis or treatment plan

-• Your symptoms persist after a few weeks of treatment, or worsen despite treatment
+• Your symptoms persist after a few weeks of treatment or worsen despite treatment

 • You experience a fever, severe pain, or signs of infection, such as pus or swelling